206cc/ZeroBETH/README.md

 ### 2. Clamp Head Return Control Difference

-In the preview version of ZeroBETH, only the "Cancel" button is used to control the return of the clamp head.
+In the preview version of ZeroBETH, only the "Exit" button is used to control the return of the clamp head.
 In contrast, PicoBETH provides two control methods:
 - A button on the clamp head itself
 - The "Exit" button on the panel